 A while back, we created a post describing where to get SWEET Milky Way shots in New Jersey.
 (Check it out here!)
-This part 2 of the guide will teach you exactly what settings and gear you may want to try when it comes to shooting The Galaxy.
+Part 2 of the guide will teach you exactly what settings and

 What you should be looking for before starting to tackle the night sky.